 Another aspect of ABR that these scholars that I’ve mentioned above haven’t touched on in the introductions of their respective books is its usually collaborative nature.
 While how ethical this collaboration is varies from research to research, I genuinely appreciate how ABR engages a world beyond the researcher and their books and respects the local expertise of the people they make art-research with.

-The two artifacts in this section are arts-based research projects I’ve worked on in the past three years; namely, a woman in your life, an ethnodrama, and The Bunny Rocket, a five-day process drama for English as New Language early learners.
+The two artifacts in this section are arts-based research/theatre action research projects I’ve worked on in the past three years; namely, a woman in your life, an ethnodrama, and The Bunny Rocket, a five-day process drama for English as New Language early learners.

 Cahnmann-Taylor, M., & Siegesmund, R. (Eds.).
 (2017).
 Arts-based research in education: Foundations for practice.
 New York, USA: Routledge.